With Old Age Comes Wisdom | Elderly People Have Much to Offer

 • Bible scholars generally agree that the apostle Paul was writing to young Timothy (4:12) in his role as pastor of a church, most likely in Ephesus.
 Paul exhorts the young minister to treat the older saints with kindness and high regard, treating the older men as fathers and the older women as mothers.

-• This scenario — a young pastor in a mixed-age congregation that includes older men and women — is actually quite similar to our opening story.
+• This scenario — a young pastor in a mixed-age congregation that includes senior men and women — is actually quite similar to our opening story.
 The new, young King Rehoboam lost most of his “congregation” (the ten northern tribes) by listening to his youthful companions and announcing harsh measures.
 By contrast, the older advisors had counseled the king to treat the Israelites with kindness and an attitude of service to them.
 It’s the same in church leadership, in government, or in the business world.
 Younger men and women may be placed in positions of authority even over those older than them.
 Should they lead?
 Yes.
 But they should do it with deference to and respect for the accumulated “wisdom of the years” to be found among their older co-workers or fellow church members.

 • In 1967 I was a brand-new, wet-behind-the-ears second lieutenant in the U.S. Air Force.
 My commander, a full colonel, gave me an assignment to accomplish.
 Not knowing where even to begin, I slipped across the hall to the office of an old veteran of the military, Chief Master Sergeant Moore.
 I said to him, “Sergeant Moore, the colonel gave me this assignment to do ... [pause] What do I do?”
 From that day on, he and I had a great relationship.
 Even though, technically, I outranked him, I treated that older man with the utmost respect and sought from him the wisdom that his years of service had given him.